Vattakanal

 About Vattakanal (Canopy Hills)

-Vattakanal is a small village that is a few kilometres (6 kilometres) from Kodaikanal, Tamil Nadu, and is located in the southern tip of the upper Palani Hills.
-The village is locally known as ‘Vatta’ which means circle.
-The trek to the Vattakanal village is one of the lesser-known treks in the Western Ghats.
-It lies on the eastern coast of the Western Ghats.
+Situated just a few kilometers (6 kilometers) from Kodaikanal, Tamil Nadu, Vattakanal is a quaint village nestled in the southern tip of the upper Palani Hills.
+Referred to locally as ‘Vatta,’ translating to circle, this village is a hidden gem awaiting discovery.
+The trek leading to Vattakanal is among the lesser-known trails in the Western Ghats, situated on the eastern coast of this magnificent mountain range.

-The hike to Vattakanal is a multi-day hike and is one of the difficult hikes in the Western Ghats.
+The Vattakanal trek spans multiple days and ranks among the most challenging hikes in the Western Ghats.

 • Starting point: Kumbakarai Waterfalls.